From 4th – 11th of October its Libraries Week – a celebration of libraries across the country and the roles they play in our communities.

 OUR VOLUNTEERS AND COLLABORATORS: VICKY & WIL

-Over the last few months, we’ve been really thankful to have volunteers and collaborators supporting the Human Libraries programme and steering our activity.
+Over the last few months, we’ve been really thankful to have volunteers and collaborators supporting the At the Library programme and steering our activity.
 They’ve been helping us take action and share their knowledge with others.
 Vicky has been helping share her cooking skills with others supporting Chopping Club and Wil Goodwin will share his local foraging knowledge as part of our next Chopping Club on October 14th.

 Fancy coming foraging with us?
 Find out more information about joining us here.